dzeveckij/youtube-summarizer-extension/PRIVACY.md

 ## 2. How We Use Information

 *   **To Enable Summarization:** The YouTube video URL is used solely to create the prompt.
 This prompt is then temporarily stored in your browser's local storage (`chrome.storage.local`).
 When you are redirected to `gemini.google.com`, a script attempts to automatically fill this prompt into the Gemini input field.
-*   **To Store Your Preferences:** The "Enable Verbose Console Logging" setting is stored in your browser's synchronized storage (`chrome.storage.sync`) to control the level of diagnostic messages printed to the browser's developer console.
+*   **To Store Your Preferences:** The "Enable Verbose Console Logging" setting is stored in your browser's local storage (`chrome.storage.local`) to control the level of diagnostic messages printed to the browser's developer console.

 ## 3. Data Sharing and Third Parties